 - The institution does provide annually to each employee and each full time student that is taking classes for academic credit written materials that meet the requirements for compliance.
 A copy of this document is on file and is updated every year.
 We include an insert in the first bill mailing.

 - The HR department distributes information to all new employees through campus email and campus mail.
 Updated information is regularly distributed to faculty and staff via email announcements, web postings, and in-service workshops.

 - The Vice President of Student Services has responsibility for conducting the biennial review of Northeastern’s drug and alcohol prevention program to determine effectiveness, implement necessary changes and ensure that disciplinary sanctions are enforced.
 This is done, in part, through a review of disciplinary records to assess effectiveness of disciplinary sanctions imposed on students.

 - The biennial review document is stored in the Vice President of Student Services office.

 Conducted review of AOD program using the Supplemental Checklist

-The Alcohol and Other Drugs Education program at NJC provides multiple levels of influence for better decision making on the part of students and staff to keep healthy, safe and out of legal difficulty regarding alcohol/drug use.
+The Alcohol and Other Drugs Education program at Northeastern provides multiple levels of influence for better decision making on the part of students and staff to keep healthy, safe and out of legal difficulty regarding alcohol/drug use.
 The Student Services units of Counseling and Student Life provide a variety of educational programs to the campus.
 The Student Services judicial area utilizes a system of educational sanctions regarding violations of the zero tolerance for alcohol use on the campus.
-The NJC Athletic program supports a drug-testing program with education and counseling.
+The Northeastern Athletic program supports a drug-testing program with education and counseling.
 The administration has supportive relationships with local law enforcement to assist in managing on and off campus activities.
 Faculty and staff all play an ongoing support role in their leadership and interaction with students.